 A photo showing the 11 candidates for the Paris Conservatoire’s Prix de Rome composition prize in 1900.
 Among the candidates are Jean Roger-Ducasse (far left, on railing), Maurice Ravel (in the center in bowler hat), Gabriel Dupont (standing next to Ravel on right), Florent Schmitt (reading the newspaper), and Aymé Kunc (sitting at far right on the steps).
 Florent Schmitt was judged the winner based on his cantata submission Sémiramis.
 (Photo taken at the Palais de Compiègne, May 1900.)

-Finally, in 1900 Schmitt won the Prix de Rome first prize for composition in his fifth attempt with his secular cantata Sémiramis, Opus 14, scored for three solo voices and orchestra.
+At last, in 1900 Schmitt won the Prix de Rome first prize for composition on his fifth attempt with his secular cantata Sémiramis, Opus 14, scored for three solo voices and orchestra.

 Claude-Paul Taffanel (1844-1908) was a noted French flautist who also directed the Paris Conservatoire Orchestra and conducted Paris Opéra productions from 1890 onwards.